Altav1sta/TimetableGenerator/README.md

 # TimetableGenerator

-Program for creating university timetables. <br/>
+Program for creating university timetables by natural selection principle. <br/>
 It was made in <b>C#</b> using <b>Windows Forms</b>.
 Temporary in russian.

 You can choose weights depending on what you wish to be more significient.<br/>